-Consistent with Government Code section 15475.1(b), Energy Safety's primary objective is to ensure that utilities are reducing wildfire risk through expedient correction of violations and defects.
-Therefore, Energy Safety directs electrical corporations to correct violations and defects discovered during compliance assessments under the following timelines:
+Consistent with Government Code section 15475.1(b), Energy Safety's primary objective is to ensure that electrical corporations are reducing wildfire risk through expedient correction of violations and defects.
+Energy Safety may prescribe timelines for the resolution of defects and violations.
+If Energy Safety assigns a risk category to a violation or defect, then Energy Safety directs electrical corporations to correct the violations and defects discovered under the following timelines below::